Try searching for “average credit score” and you are likely to get different answers from every website in 2014. Here’s why…

 The first thing you probably conclude from looking at that is the older you get, the more your score will go up on average.
 There are a few reasons for this:

 - Let’s be honest here… there are many people who screw up their credit during their college/younger years.
-It’s not ’til a few years later when they realize how much they messed up, and in turn, they finally start managing it properly (but by this time they’re older).
+It’s not until a few years later when they realize how much they messed up and finally start managing it properly (but by this time they’re older).

 - Credit scores (FICO and competitors) all take into account the age of your credit history and accounts.
-The longer the [positive] history, the more it will help your score.
-This is a reason why adults who have had accounts for decades tends to have higher scores.
+The longer the (positive) history, the more it will help your score.
+This is a reason why adults who have had accounts for decades tend to have higher scores.

-I would like to warn you though that you shouldn’t think you are doing good just because you are above average for your age group.
-Sure the average may be 638 for the 18 to 24 age group but truth be told, you can somewhat easily hit the low 700′s by the time you are 20 if you do things right.
-Just check the forum and you will see people who are 18, 19, and 20 with FICOs either in the high 600′s or low 700′s.
+I would like to warn you though that you shouldn’t think you are doing well score-wise, just because you are above average for your age group.
+Sure the average may be 638 for the 18 to 24 age group but truth be told, you can somewhat easily hit the low 700s in your early 20s if you do things right.
+Just check the forum and you will see people who are 18, 19 and 20 with FICOs either in the high 600s or low 700s.

-Without any loans whatsoever, I achieved a high credit score by my mid-twenties solely using credit cards.
-Obviously a mix of cards and loans are ideal, but if you only have one or two loans on your credit report, then I would recommend going heavy on the cards (have 5 to 10 if you can use them responsibly and stay debt-free).
+Without any loans whatsoever, I achieved a high credit score by my mid-20s solely using credit cards.
+Obviously a mix of cards and loans are ideal, but if you have only one or two loans on your credit report, then I would recommend going heavy on the cards (have five to 10 if you can use them responsibly and stay debt free).
 At age 25 I had around a dozen cards and a FICO of around 770 to 790.

-Here are a couple of my favorite no annual fee cards in 2013:
+Here are a couple of my favorite no-annual-fee cards in 2014: